 Something can be said smartly in theory but when it comes to implementation you may encounter painstaking challenges due to the inability of theory or research output to detail every bit of unfolding anomalies that naturally happen in practice.

-There is marked difference between theory and practice.
+There is a marked difference between theory and practice.
 That is why we usually hear many companies lamenting for their poor performance on account of their failure to implement the plan despite a well-designed plan.
 The plan may be written in a very sound manner and everyone may acclaim it but when it comes to implementation, you experience many things not addressed and your decision guide may become futile to handle such issues.

 11.